jayminwest/kota-mcp-gateway/docs/handlers/NUTRITION.md

-# Nutrition Handler (Alias)
+# Nutrition Handler

-The nutrition handler has been renamed to the **Daily Handler** and now covers food, supplements, substances, activities, and training entries.
-All `nutrition_*` tools continue to work as aliases.
+The dedicated nutrition handler has been merged into the **Daily Handler**.
+The historical `nutrition_*` MCP aliases were removed to cut the tool manifest size, so invoke the `daily_*` tools directly.

 See [DAILY.md](./DAILY.md) for the up-to-date documentation and examples.